lexiforest/curl_cffi/docs/impersonate.rst

 random fingerprints, the server is easy to know that you are not using a typical browser.

-If you were thinking about ``ja3``, and not ``ja3n``, then the fingerprints is already randomnized, due to the ``extension permutation`` feature introduced in Chrome 110.
+If you were thinking about ``ja3``, and not ``ja3n``, then the fingerprints is already randomized, due to the ``extension permutation`` feature introduced in Chrome 110.

 AFAIK, most websites use an allowlist, not a blocklist to filter out bot traffic.
 So I don’t think random ja3 fingerprints would work in the wild.